kritika27/image-gallery-reactjs-materialui/README.md

 ## Description

-This is an Image Gallery built using Html,CSS,ReactJS,Material UI with CRUD operations.
+This is an Image Gallery built using Html,CSS,ReactJS,Material UI with CRUD operations and debounce search functionality.The user can also download the images and mark his/her favorite images.

 ## Demo